 What does the product backlog contain?

 What belongs in your product backlog?
 This is a difficult question because the contents of the backlog vary greatly from team to team.
 In general, the backlog functions as a list of all projects and initiatives related to a product.
-If an initiative is not included on the backlog, it will most likely not get done.
+If you do not include an initiative on the backlog, it will most likely not get done.
 This means it is home to a variety of different items including (but not limited to):

 - New features